MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/shreyas-sunil-kulkarni/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Anciens membres (2021)
+  - Former Members (2021)
 ---

-Shreyas Sunil Kulkarni a été auxiliaire de recherche dans le laboratoire MEDomics UdeS entre juin 2020 et juillet 2021.
+Shreyas Sunil Kulkarni was a research assistant in the MEDomics UdeS lab between June 2020 and July 2021.
+He worked on fuse and symbol detection on electrical schematics in the EnergAI project.
-Il a travaillé sur la détection de fusibles et symboles sur des schémas électriques dans le cadre du projet EnergAI.